Carnival cruise ship rescues 24 refugees adrift at sea off coast of Cuba, photos show

 “Very poor [shape],” said Bips.
 “Someone said it was actually leaking and they were bailing.”

-The captain of the Paradise announced to his passengers that, under maritime law, he would render aide and assistance to the vessel in trouble.
+The captain of the Paradise announced to his passengers that, under maritime law, he would render aid and assistance to the vessel in trouble.

 “At that point, I think he knew that he had to take the people on board,” Bips said.
 “I understand they gave them clothing, medical attention, water, food but they isolated them to a specific area.”